jkderrick028/jkderrick028.github.io/_pages/projects.md

 ## Task-specific topographic maps in primate lateral prefrontal cortex (LPFC)

 The topographic maps in visual cortex are commonly used to describe how neurons with similar response preferences to stimulus features, such as eccentricities (Brewer et al. 2002), polar angles (Fang et al. 2022), and object categories (Bell et al. 2009), are organized.
+They provide information on how the external world is represented in the brain.
 These maps extend multiple spatial scales and are largely independent of internal mental state.

 How about LPFC?
 LPFC supports multiple higher-order cognitive functions, such as working memory, decision making, and motor planning.
 LPFC neurons flexibly adapt their activity according to rules, contextual associations and feedback.
 For instance, the same neuron may have different response preferences to objects and locations depending on whether the subject is doing an object task or a location task.
-Another way of phrasing it is that LPFC neurons exhibit selectivity to mixtures of task features.
+Another way of phrasing it is that LPFC neurons exhibit selectivity to mixtures of task features (instead of to simple low-level stimulus features like early sensory regions do).

 Do topographic maps exist in LPFC as in sensory regions?
 If so, how do they look like?
 Are they similar or different across tasks?
 What's the spatial scale?